Created on 05/06/2023 2:52:42 PM

 All this adds up to a discerning and affluent clientele who support boutique cellar doors and winery restaurants.
 The proximity to the city has also brought sea-changers who have planted vineyards, and in some cases have graduated to become winemakers.

 The Mornington Peninsula was developed for viticulture quite recently.
 Previously there were apple and cherry orchards, livestock and mixed farming.

 There were intermittent attempts to grow wine in the region dating back to the Nineteenth Century, but continuous commercial viticulture dates back to the early 1970s.
-After a few frustrating years with Cabernet, which ripens poorly all but the most favoured sites in this region, Pinot noir and Chardonnay are now the most commonly used varieties.
+After a few frustrating years with Cabernet, which ripens poorly in all but the most favoured sites in this region, winemakers have turned to Pinot noir, Pinot gris and Chardonnay are now the most commonly used varieties.

 If you tire of tasting wine there are plenty of other activities including golf, fishing, boating, surfing, swimming, bushwalking, visiting some amazing open gardens, weekend markets or just lazing on the beach.

 The region has a myriad of other accommodation facilities ranging from full scale resorts to simple bed and breakfasts.